sokunheng/DownEdit/README.md

 - Python 3.6 or better

 ## ⚙ Installation
+Step 1.
 Click <u>install.bat<u> for automatic python libraries installation
 ```html
  install.bat
 ```
+Step 2.
 Run the script
 ```ht
  main.py
 ```

-You can also download the application and install on your Window. <br/>
+If you're a non coder can also download the application and install on your Window. <br/>
 => [Download](https://github.com/SokunHeng/DownEdit/releases)

 ## 🔨 Module